espressif/esp-serial-flasher/examples/esp32_usb_cdc_acm_example/README.md

 ## Configuration

-For details about available configuration option, please refer to top level [README.md](../../README.md).
+For details about available configuration option, please refer to the top level [README.md](../../README.md).
-Compile definitions can be specified on command line when running `idf.py`, for example:
+Compile definitions can be specified in the command line when running `idf.py`, for example:

 ```
 idf.py build -DMD5_ENABLED=1
 ```
-Binaries to be flashed are placed in separate folder (binaries.c) for each possible target and converted to C-array.
+Binaries to be flashed are placed in a separate folder (binaries.c) for each possible target and converted to C-array.
 Without explicitly enabling MD5 check, flash integrity verification is disabled by default.

 ## Example output